plukatsfpr/plukatsfpr/README.md

 - 👋 Hi, I’m @plukatsfpr
 - 👀 I’m a structural biologist by training and as a Python beginner started to code some stuff that turned out to be useful for my work.
-- Maybe something could be useful for others, so I created this GitHub profile to share my work.
+- Maybe something could be useful for others, so I created this GitHub profile to share my scripts.

 <!---
 plukatsfpr/plukatsfpr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.